careerbuilder/DataScienceAPIDocumentation/GeoEntity.md

 If you require a list of geographic entities of a particular entity type, but the entity list is not complete, please contact <DataScienceApplicationDevelopment@careerbuilder.com>.

-This service supports both HTTP/GET method.
+This service supports HTTP/GET method.
 All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node containing a node "entities", which is a list of entities as requested.

 &nbsp;